 What is septic arthritis?

-Septic arthritis is an infection in a joint.
 Many different types of germs (bacteria) can cause septic arthritis.
 Infection with a bacterium called Staphylococcus aureus is the most common cause.

 How do you develop septic arthritis?